memfault/interrupt/_drafts/zero-to-main-2.md

 }
 ```

-Only one to go!
+Only one more section to go!

+#### .data

 The `.data` section contains static variables which have an
 initial value at boot.
 You will remember from our previous article that since RAM
-isn't persisted while power is off, those sections need to be loaded in flash.
+isn't persisted while power is off, those sections need to be loaded from flash.
 At boot, the `Reset_Handler` copies the data from flash to RAM before the `main`
 function is called.